-Mental health has been at the forefront of news the past few years.
-This has done wonders for lowering the stigma attached to mental illness and to bring awareness to new treatment options.
+Ketamine for depression treatment is a recent breakthrough for those who have fallen through the cracks of mental health treatment.
 Major depression affects more than 16 million Americans each year.
 If that number isn’t bad enough, almost a third of them can’t even find relief from traditional depression treatment options like talk therapy and antidepressants.

 When left untreated, depression can lead to self-harm, suicide, and substance abuse.
 But now, a certain substance might just be what people need to treat major depression.
 Ketamine for depression treatment could provide hope and relief for those that don’t have other treatment options.

 Since 2000, researchers have been studying ways that ketamine could be used as a treatment for depression.
-It’s been discovered that the drug improves moods much faster than traditional antidepressants, and works in instances when these drugs haven’t.
+It’s been discovered that the drug improves moods much faster than traditional antidepressants, and works in instances when these drugs have not.

 The FDA approved Ketamine to be used as an anesthetic for surgery and other procedures long ago.
 Ketamine hasn’t yet gotten FDA approval for depression treatment, but there are multiple studies that show positive results.
 Due to this, it’s only available at an approved Ketamine clinic in 12 states and isn’t covered by insurance.

 Ketamine for depression treatment is an effective and quick treatment option for people with major depression.
 While traditional antidepressants take weeks or months to start working, people report feeling better in days or even hours after ketamine treatment.
 For people with suicidal thoughts, this quick response time could save their life.